 (Consumer) Pride goes before the Nano’s downfall

-A final big reason why millions of people didn’t buy the Nano was because they would rather spend more to buy a cooler used car than spend less to buy a new Nano.
+A final big reason why millions of people didn’t buy the Nano was that they would rather spend more to buy a cooler used car than spend less to buy a new Nano.
 It’s about perception – a used Honda or BMW costs more, but has more “social cachet”.
 Riding around in a Nano marked its owners as someone who was cheap.

 Sometimes, cheaper is not always better.
 Or at least it’s not perceived to be.
 The experience of Indian consumers with the Nano confirms this.
 Hopefully, Tata will do whatever they need to do to right their ship.
 Millions of people await the results.